Thursday, January 28, 2016

 445. How Will the Wolf Survive?
 (1984) - Los Lobos

-I'm new to the party when it comes to the presumably best brown-eyed soul/blues/rock and roll/country/roots rock/R&B/traditional Mexican outfit Los Lobos, but their major label debut How Will the Wolf Survive? is enough to prove to me that I've been ignorant for far too long.
-I was sold once the oompa, accordion fueled "Corrido # 1" and "Serenata Norteña" hit my speakers as I could be on my deathbed with AIDS of the AIDS and such songs would still make me get up and start hollering and dancing around.
-Nearly every other genre the band would make their own they throw into the mix here and there isn't anything close to a filler track to be found, "I Got Loaded" hookier than them all.
+I am new to the party when it comes to the presumably best brown-eyed soul/blues/rock and roll/country/roots rock/R&B/traditional Mexican outfit Los Lobos, but their major label debut How Will the Wolf Survive? is enough to prove to me that I have been missing out for far too long.
+I was sold once the oompa, accordion fueled "Corrido # 1" and "Serenata Norteña" hit my speakers as I could be on my deathbed with AIDS and such songs would still make me get up and start hollering and dancing around.
+Nearly every other genre that the band would make their own are thrown into the mix here, and there is not anything close to a filler track to be found, "I Got Loaded" hookier than them all.

 444. Elvis Presley (1956) - Elvis Presley

 In album form at least, Elvis Presley's genre defining debut could be where you trace back all of rock n' roll.
-Featuring Sun Records recordings made in 1954 and newer RCA material done in 1956, Elvis Presley originally featured twelve tracks that for all intents and purposes spelled out in plain Elvis what rock n roll was all about.
+Featuring Sun Records recordings made in 1954 and newer RCA material done in 1956, Elvis Presley originally featured twelve tracks that for all intents and purposes spelled out in plain English what rock n roll was all about.
 "Blue Moon", "Blue Suede Shoes", "I Got A Woman", and "I'm Gonna Sit Right Down and Cry (Over You)" just tip the iceberg as to the classics to be found here.
 More songs, including "Heartbreak Hotel" and "I Was the One", were added to the album in 1999 and pretty much are considered a part of it like a new pair of underwear now.
-At eight-teen songs long currently, there's just that much more to never tire of and love.
+At eight-teen tracks long currently, there is just that much more to appreciate.

 443. Private Eyes (1981) - Hall & Oats

-Like Mr. Joel, another fantastic, late 70s/early 80s three album streak of pop awesome was had by Philly duo Hall & Oats and the middle offering Private Eyes is my pick up in here.
-Voices is damn near superior and H20 does feature "Maneater", but Eyes packs a more satisfying and consistent punch for it's eleven track running length.
+Like Mr. Joel, another fantastic, late 70s/early 80s three album streak of pop awesome was had by Philly duo Hall & Oats, and the middle offering Private Eyes is my pick.
+Voices is damn near superior and H20 does feature "Maneater", but Eyes packs a more satisfying and consistent punch for its eleven track running length.
 It also benefits from a non-dated production job and drumming on most of the tracks from Jerry Marotta, always good news.
 The title track is easily one of their many finest, (and most popular), moments and "I Can't Go for That (No Can Do)", "Looking for a Good Sign", "Did It In A Minute", and "Head Above Water" are slightly hard-edged, blue-eyed pop jams of the highest caliber.
-And that's just the first half of the album.
+Also, that is just the first half of the album.

-Peter Gabriel's second album with Daniel Lanois at the helm was the full length follow up to So, an album so good few in the decade it was released ever trumped it.
-This followed Gabriel's Last Temptation of Christ soundtrack which ended up being his first full on emergence into world music.
-Us styles itself as a proper sequel to So, featuring many of the same personnel in addition to a multitude more, including but not limited to John Paul Jones and Sinéad O’Connor.
-The singles "Steam", "Digging in the Dirt", and "Kiss the Frog" are all memorable but the world music influence is most splendidly felt on "Come Talk To Me" and "Blood of Eden", both gorgeous and more spacious than most of what So was ever on about.
+Peter Gabriel's second album with Daniel Lanois at the helm was the full length follow up to So, an album so good that hardly anything else in the 1980s topped it.
+Following Gabriel's Last Temptation of Christ soundtrack which ended up being his first full on emergence into world music, Us styles itself as a proper sequel to So, featuring many of the same personnel in addition to a multitude more, including but not limited to John Paul Jones and Sinéad O’Connor.
+The singles "Steam", "Digging in the Dirt", and "Kiss the Frog" are all memorable, but the world music influence is most splendidly felt on "Come Talk To Me" and "Blood of Eden", both gorgeous, yet more spacious than most of what So was ever on about.

 441. Black Seeds of Vengeance (2000) - Nile

-In the two years in between Amongst the Catacombs of Nephren-Ka and Black Seeds of Vengeance, the world's premier Egyptian themed death metal band Nile almost seem to reinvent themselves.
-Whereas Catacombs featured a slew of moderately tempoed, still heavily atmospheric assaults, none of them stretched far from the four-minute mark and the entire offering was over in thirty-three of 'em.
+In the two years in between Amongst the Catacombs of Nephren-Ka and Black Seeds of Vengeance, the world's premier Egyptian themed death metal band Nile almost seemed to reinvent themselves.
+Whereas Catacombs featured a slew of moderately tempoed, still heavily atmospheric assaults, none of them stretched far from the four-minute mark, and the entire offering was over in thirty-three of those minutes.
 Vengeance on the other hand was the first to boast an epic in the form of "To Dream of Ur" and a way faster pace throughout, courtesy of Derek Roddy who came in short notice as a fill in for the recently departed Pete Hammoura to beat his drum kit into submission.
-In such an event, Nile made one of the most pummeling death metal exertions in history and a near painfully brutal album.
+In such an event, Nile made one of the most pummeling death metal exertions in history.

 440. Milestones (1958) - Miles Davis

-Featuring the same line-up as the greatest quintet in jazz history plus Cannonball Adderley to boot, Milestones is noteworthy for being one of Miles Davis first and best introductions to modal jazz on the title track.
-Besides the slow and lengthy "Sid's Ahead", the rest of Milestones blazes through a mostly blues based set with Thelonious Monk's "Straight No Chaser" and Dizzy Gillespie's "Two Bass Hit" standing out most of all.
-Opener "Dr. Jackie" is likewise dazzling and smacks one in the face as to these musicians insane abilities at their respected instruments.
-Miles has more essential jazz recordings in his discography than any other musician by miles, (har, har), and you could debate whats better than what till the end of days.
-Meaning of course I have more on the way.
+Featuring the same line-up as the greatest quintet in jazz history plus Cannonball Adderley to boot, Milestones is noteworthy for having one of Miles Davis' first and best introductions to modal jazz on the title track.
+Besides the slow and lengthy "Sid's Ahead", the rest of Milestones blazes through a mostly blues based set, with Thelonious Monk's "Straight No Chaser" and Dizzy Gillespie's "Two Bass Hit" standing out most of all.
+Opener "Dr. Jackie" is likewise dazzling and smacks one in the face as to these musician's insane abilities at their respected instruments.
+Davis has more essential jazz recordings in his discography than any other musician by miles, (har, har), and you could debate whats better than what until the end of days.
+Meaning of course that I have more on the way.

 439. Mothership Connection (1975) - Parliament

-Along with One Nation Under a Groove and Maggot Brain, the most pristine Funkadelic/Parliament album most people and certainly Dr. Dre would agree is Mothership Connection.
-Any G-Funk purist can essentially consider it the prequel to the genre as nearly every bassline, hook, and groove is instantly recognizable.
-More streamlined and tightly woven under it's spaced-out funk premise than others of George Clinton's "drugs taste delicious" recordings, Mothership never stops the heads from bobbing with any moment of filler.
+Along with One Nation Under a Groove and Maggot Brain, the most pristine Funkadelic/Parliament album that most people and certainly Dr. Dre would agree is Mothership Connection.
+Any G-Funk purist can essentially consider it the prequel to the genre as nearly every bassline, hook, and groove is instantly recognizable from hip-hop samples.
+More streamlined and tightly woven under its spaced-out funk premise than others of George Clinton's "drugs taste delicious" recordings, Mothership never stops the heads from bobbing without any moment of filler.
 "P. Funk (Wants to Get Funked Up)" and "Give Up the Funk (Tear the Roof Off the Sucker)" alone need no further words to explain their greatness.

 438. Alligator (2005) - The National

-The falling asleep, despair oozing indie rock of the National it seems have yet to concoct a brew as overall satisfying as their third record Alligator.
-Many a critic and publication sang it's just praises upon it's release and even for a newcomer like me to this band, out of the three of their albums I've heard, this one does in fact seem the victor.
-The follow up Boxer is nearly as excellent and virtually the same thing as the National seem to be sticking to their guns as to their chosen sound.
-Even at their most up-tempo and musically charged, Matt Berninger's can't-miss-em vocals keep everything grounded in an almost Nick Cave level of loneliness, none of which suffers Alligator or any of their other releases in the least.
+The falling asleep, despair oozing indie rock of The National have yet to concoct a brew as overall satisfying as their third record Alligator.
+Many a critic and publication sang its just praises upon its release, and even for a newcomer like me to this band, out of the three of their albums that I heard, this one does in fact seem the victor.
+The follow up Boxer is nearly as excellent and virtually the same thing, as The National seem to be sticking to their guns as to their chosen sound.
+Even at their most up-tempo and musically charged, Matt Berninger's cannot-miss-em vocals keep everything grounded in an almost Nick Cave level of loneliness, none of which suffers Alligator or any of their other releases in the least.

 437. All That You Can't Leave Behind (2000) - U2

 Turn of the century U2 seemed to further prove that they relied on a pattern of sorts.
-Which went by one phenomenal album followed by several years of wearing it's formula into the ground and then gloriously re-inventing themselves with a very successful NEW album that made them even bigger.
-And so it went on The Joshua Tree, Achtung Baby, and then 2000's All That You Can't Leave Behind.
-To date most of us are probably waiting for U2 to once again bounce back with something very great, but that would honestly be unfair to expect.
-Behind offers up easily the most consistent and straight-forward batch of songs U2 had done in near a decade, front loaded with the usual crop of hits, but also hiding within it "Wild Honey", which is one of the happiest bits of pure pop in all of U2 land.
+Which went by one phenomenal album followed by several years of wearing that album's formula into the ground, and then gloriously re-inventing themselves with a successful NEW album that made them an even bigger band.
+So it went on The Joshua Tree, Achtung Baby, and then 2000's All That You Can't Leave Behind.
+To date most of us are probably waiting for U2 to once again bounce back with something unique again, but that would honestly be unfair to expect.
+Behind offers up easily the most consistent and straight-forward batch of songs that U2 had done in near a decade, front loaded with the usual crop of hits, but also hiding within it "Wild Honey", which is one of the happiest bits of pure pop in their catalog.

 436. Electric Warrior (1971) - T Rex

-Perhaps the text-book example of glam rock can be agreed upon to exist with Electric Warrior, T. Rex's sixth overall but second album to be released without the full Tyrannosaurus name in place of the simpler letter T. All the folk musings of Marc Bolan's earlier writing was scarcely found on Warrior, the "Electric" in the title more than just a clever name.
-"Jeepster", "Mambo Sun", "Rip Off", and the larger than life "Get It On" all rocked accordingly but perhaps ironically, it's the acoustic "Cosmic Dancer" that shines brightest of all here.
-Silly, fun, and memorable each and every song, Warrior is a logical place to start with both T. Rex, glam rock, and shit, probably 70s rock music in general you could say.
+Perhaps the text-book example of glam rock is found in Electric Warrior, T. Rex's sixth overall yet second album to be released without the full Tyrannosaurus name in place of the simpler letter T. The folk musings of Marc Bolan's earlier writing was scarcely found here, the "Electric" in the title more than just a clever name.
+"Jeepster", "Mambo Sun", "Rip Off", and the larger than life "Get It On" all rocked accordingly, but perhaps ironically, it is the acoustic "Cosmic Dancer" that shines brightest of all here.
+Silly, fun, and memorable through each and every song, Warrior is a logical place to start with both T. Rex, glam rock, and shit, probably 70s rock music in general, you could say.

 435. Blood, Sugar, Sex, Magik (1991) - Red Hot Chilli Peppers

-Despite their cover of "Higher Ground" off Mother's Milk gaining much radio play, it was really the next album Blood, Sugar, Sex, Magik that broke the Chilli Peppers into the mainstream in a gargantuan way.
-The hits on here are impressive in number and you couldn't go anywhere in the early 90s without hearing them.
-"Under the Bridge" has unfortunately been overplayed to the point of ruining and "Give It Away" was always kinda dopey, but "Breaking the Girl" has stood up marvelously as has album tracks "I Could Have Lied" and "Funky Monks".
-Besides a few random jams here or there and One Hot Minute being mostly solid, I can't say I've been on board with most of what these shirtless beasts have been up to since, but there's a plenty here to make their point.
+Despite their cover of "Higher Ground" off Mother's Milk gaining much radio play, it was the next album Blood, Sugar, Sex, Magik that broke the Red Hot Chilli Peppers into the mainstream, and in a gargantuan way.
+The hits on here are impressive in number and you could not go anywhere in the early 90s without hearing them.
+"Under the Bridge" has unfortunately been overplayed to the point of ruining and "Give It Away" was always kinda dopey despite Flea's glorious bass playing in it, but "Breaking the Girl" has stood up marvelously, as has album tracks "I Could Have Lied" and "Funky Monks".
+Besides a few random songs here or there and One Hot Minute being mostly solid, I cannot say that I have been on board with most of what these shirtless beasts have been up to since, but there is plenty here to make their point.

 434. Jagged Little Pill (1995) - Alanis Morrissete

-And yet another massively selling 90s album that everyone and their grandmother has heard a plethora of singles from, (and that Flea shows up on again, coincidentally enough).
-Canadian former pop star Alanis Morrissete teamed up with Glen Ballard for Jagged Little Pill and the results were one of the biggest selling, most personally biting singer-songwriter albums in quite some time.
-Alanis' vocals are wonderfully all over the place as she stubbornly steps out of her range often, but that mixed with the somewhat pristine, modern production offers a charming contrast.
-Most of all, the hooks never let up.
-And not just on Pill's six singles, but also on the ballad "Perfect" and bitter "Right Through You", to name just two other standouts.
+Yet another massively selling 90s album that everyone and their grandmother has heard a plethora of singles from, (and one that Flea shows up on again, coincidentally enough), is Canadian former pop star Alanis Morrissete's Jagged Little Pill.
+Teaming up with pop maestro Glen Ballard, the results were one of the biggest selling, most personally biting singer-songwriter albums in some time.
+Alanis' vocals are wonderfully all over the place as she stubbornly steps out of her range often, but that mixed with her bare naked lyrics and the somewhat pristine, modern production offers a charming contrast.
+Most of all, the hooks never let up, and not just on Pill's six singles, but also on the ballad "Perfect" and bitter "Right Through You", to name just two other standouts.

 433. Queen (1973) - Queen

 Before Queen briefly embraced prog on their sophomore effort or got the knack for penning an unbeatable stream of crossover, genre bouncing album tracks and singles, they were an early heavy metal band.
-An early heavy metal band that just so happened to feature Brian May's outstanding guitar tone and acrobatics and of course Freddie Mercury's equally enthralling voice acrobatics.
-Standing apart immediately, Queen boasts some of the band's heaviest material, "Great King Rat", "Son and Daughter", and particularly "Liar".
-The funkiness of the lead off single "Keep Yourself Alive", the California folk inspired "Doing All Right", and the typically orchestral "My Fairy King" help flesh out the first but by no stretch of any imagination last brilliant studio offering from arguably the world's greatest rock band.
+An early heavy metal band that just so happened to feature Brian May's outstanding guitar tone and acrobatics, as well as Freddie Mercury's equally enthralling vocal acrobatics.
+Standing apart immediately, Queen boasts some of the band's heaviest material, such as "Great King Rat", "Son and Daughter", and particularly "Liar".
+The funkiness of the lead off single "Keep Yourself Alive", the California folk inspired "Doing All Right", and the typically orchestral "My Fairy King" help flesh out the first but by no stretch the last brilliant studio offering from arguably the world's greatest rock band.

 432. It Takes a Nation of Millions to Hold Us Back (1988) - Public Enemy